0xfe/pennyauth/README.md

 # Pennyauth

 Pennyauth is a captcha replacement that uses micropayments.
+Try the demo on https://pennyauth.com.

+Also see the [pennyauth-server](https://github.com/0xfe/pennyauth-server) repository.

 # Building